A/N: A mingling of several Beauty and The Beast stories with a twist. Will be mostly a romantic tale (at least I hope).

-Two children sat on a carpeted floor with their back facing the hearth.
+Two children sat on a carpet flooring with their backs facing the hearth.
 A fire crackled behind them, keeping their tiny bodies warm.
-In front of them sat an elderly man and his wife on a tan colored couch that was years past its breaking point.
+In front of them sat an elderly man and his wife on a tan-colored couch that was years past its breaking point.

 "Yes it is Vincent.
 Shall I continue?"

 "Now this young man was very wealthy and very handsome.
 Every woman in the village loved him but he didn't love any of them.
 They all thought that they were his one true love and was vying for his heart.
 The truth was he was a very selfish person and cared for no one but himself.